 Character & Toy Exploration

-Directing the Player Through UI Elements
+Guiding the Player Through UI Elements

 Considering our effort to create a game with simplicity and clarity, we designed a menu system that functioned as a tutorial for our objective and mechanics.
 By starting the game, players will have gained the know-how for controlling the character.
 We also used this opportunity to introduce the red and blue colour coordination of the respective character.
 Character shoe colour followed with the colour outlined for the screw or nail, making each players responsibility a little more clear.